 13th Annual Rebuilding Justice Award Dinner

 Originally planned for Thursday, April 16, 2020.
 IAALS looks forward to holding our annual Rebuilding Justice Award Dinner, which recognizes individuals who exemplify the spirit of innovation and leadership that we champion across all of our work toward building a legal system that is accessible, fair, reliable, efficient, and accountable.

-This year, we will honor Margaret Hagan and the late Chief Justice Mark Cady for their leadership and innovation in advancing our justice system, including inspiring the movement toward user-centric reforms in family courts—leading to better pathways for families nationwide.
+This year, we are honoring Margaret Hagan and the late Chief Justice Mark Cady for their leadership and innovation in advancing our justice system, including inspiring the movement toward user-centric reforms in family courts—leading to better pathways for families nationwide.